lguibr/trianglengin/README.md

 ### 2. The Playing Field: The Grid 🗺️

 - **Triangle Cells:** The game board is a grid made of many small triangles.
 Some point UP (🔺) and some point DOWN (🔻).
-They alternate like a checkerboard pattern.
+They alternate like a checkerboard pattern based on their row and column index (specifically, `(row + col) % 2 != 0` means UP).
-- **Shape:** The grid itself is roughly triangular, often wider in the middle and narrower at the top and bottom.
+- **Shape:** The grid itself is rectangular overall, but the playable area within it is typically shaped like a triangle or hexagon, wider in the middle and narrower at the top and bottom.
-- **Playable Area:** You can only place shapes within the main grid area.
+- **Playable Area:** You can only place shapes within the designated playable area.
-- **Death Zones 💀:** Around the edges of the grid, some triangles might be grayed out or look different.
-These are "Death Zones".
+- **Death Zones 💀:** Around the edges of the playable area (often at the start and end of rows), some triangles are marked as "Death Zones".
 You **cannot** place any part of a shape onto these triangles.
 They are off-limits!
-Think of them as the boundaries.
+Think of them as the boundaries within the rectangular grid.

 ### 3. Your Tools: The Shapes 🟦🟥🟩